LucieLprt-Dvldr/Flukeprint_monitoring/README.md

 ### 📝 Citation
 If you use any materials from this repository, please cite:

-> Laporte-Devylder, *et al.* (2025). *In the Tracks of a Whale: Thermal Flukeprints Reveal Size and Movement Dynamics.* Dataset and analysis scripts.
+> Laporte-Devylder, *et al.* (2025). *In the Tracks of a Whale: Thermal Flukeprints Reveal Body Size and Movement Dynamics.* Dataset and analysis scripts.
 Zenodo.
 >[![DOI](https://zenodo.org/badge/1075426076.svg)](https://doi.org/10.5281/zenodo.17350087)

 *(This is the **concept DOI**, which always points to the latest archived version.)*